Section 2: BEP Application, Training, and Licensure

 2.2 Training Classes

-The Division of Blind Services operates a residential Rehabilitation Center in Daytona Beach, Florida.
+The Division of Blind Services operates a residential Career, Technology, and Training Center for the Blind and Visually Impaired in Daytona Beach, Florida.
 An individual lives at the Center for the duration of the BEP training offered there.

-When an individual attends the Center for training, he/she will undergo eighteen (18) weeks of modules covering the required course work.
+When an individual attends the Center for training, he/she will undergo sixteen (16) weeks of modules covering the required course work.
 A score of eighty percent (80%) or above is required to pass each module.
-If the trainee does not receive a passing grade after two attempts, they will need to request permission from the BEP Bureau Chief in order to take the exam a third time.
+If the trainee does not receive a passing grade after two attempts, they will need to request permission from the BEP Bureau Chief to take the exam a third time.

 2.3 On-The-Job Training (OJT)